jkvatne/purego-glfw/README.md

 ## Limitations

 - Only standard OpenGl is supported.
-No Vulcan or OpenGL ES.
+No Vulkan or OpenGL ES.
 - Only Windows 10 or later is supported (Can perhaps work on Windows 8).
 - Monitor connect/disconnect is not supported while the app is running
 - Joystick is not supported